Peter Mark Roget (1779–1869), author of the eponymous thesaurus, first described this illusion, hence known as the “Roget” or “Palisade” illusion.

 Note 2014-12: The same mechanism underlies the “rolling shutter effect” which has its own Widipedia entry.

-I am grateful to James L Hunt for pointing me to this illusion and providing material.
+James L Hunt for pointing me to this illusion and providing material.

 Roget PM (1825) Explanation of an Optical Deception in the Appearance of the Spokes of a Wheel Seen through Vertical Apertures.
 Phil Trans Royal Soc London 115:131–140